-All of GMC’s grants and scholarships are awarded for up to four years or eight semesters.
+All of GMC’s grants and scholarships are awarded for pursuant of your first bachelor’s degree up to four years or eight semesters.
 For scholarships and/or grants to be renewed each year, one must always maintain full-time enrollment and continue to make satisfactory academic progress.
 Certain scholarships and grants have additional requirements and deadlines—see details below.

 Fall 2016 & Spring 2017 Merit Scholarships

 |3.5 - 3.74||$18,000||$16,200|

 Find your GPA in the chart above to determine your merit-based award from Green Mountain College for Fall 2016 and Spring 2017.
 These freshman merit-based awards combined with need- based scholarships can cover tuition costs up to $27,000.
 These transfer merit-based awards combined with need- based scholarships can cover tuition costs up to $24,300.

 Authentic Sustainability 2020 Grant.
 Eligibility for this grant is based on demonstrated financial need and a FAFSA must be filed.
 These need-based grants are awarded to all eligible applicants.